 It’ll be nice to have some extra for breakfast and bring some to work, I thought.

-Well, neither scenario happened, because the wet version tasted like wet Bisquick covered in cinnamon sugar, and the dry version tasted like dry Bisquick rolled in cinnamon sugar.
+Well, neither scenario happened, because the wet version tasted like wet Bisquick covered in cinnamon sugar, and the dry version tasted like dry Bisquick covered in cinnamon sugar.
 Unless I screwed something up when I doubled everything, this recipe should not be out in the world!

 I felt deflated.
 I’d tried so hard to make it work.
 I knew that a lot of the other parents would be bringing homemade side dishes and desserts, but it just wasn’t going to happen for me this time.